 A box of locally made chocolates.
 From January 2021, a box of award-winning handmade fudge from the Cotswold Fudge Company

 11am.
 Earliest check-in, 3pm.
 Guests arriving early are welcome to use the facilities, store luggage and explore Cirencester.

 Double rooms from £109.00, including tax at 5 per cent.

 Rates exclude breakfast (£9 each for Continental breakfast; £17.50 for a full English).

 Keep your eyes peeled as you walk up the wrought iron stairs to your room – the eponymous King is featured on the bannisters and, as you climb from floor to floor, he grows from a toddler, to a middle-ager (complete with bald pate) and finally to an old man.

 At the hotel

 Spa, lounge, gym, meeting rooms, free WiFi throughout.
-In the rooms: Flatscreen TV, air-conditioning, Nespresso coffee machine, tea-making kit, mini fridge (with free milk and mineral water), White Company (Classic, Superior and Deluxe rooms) or Elemis (Feature and Indulgent rooms) bath products.
+In the rooms: Flatscreen TV, air-conditioning, tea-making kit, mini fridge (with free mineral water), Greener Lifestyle (Classic and Superior rooms and Apartments) or The White Company (Feature and Indulgent rooms) bath products.